 To offer an effective wellness program companies need to provide 3 things:

-- Effective behavior change interventions and wellness activities
+- Effective behavior change interventions or activities, and

 - A web-based data platform to administer, communicate, and evaluate the program